atomisthq/docs/docs/quick-starts/project-templates/shell/creating-a-local-project-based-on-local-template.md

 ### Next?

-Now you have a brand new project to work in it's time to explore creating and applying your own Atomist editors...
+Now you have a brand new project to work in it's time to explore [constructing and executing an Atomist Editor that can work on an existing project...](your-first-editor.md)